Deeptanu2005/Pinned-Links-Manager/README.md

 ## Features

 - **Add Links:** Easily add new links by pasting the URL and providing a name and category.
-- **Categorization:** Organize your links into educational, professional, or custom categories.
+- **Categorization:** Organize your links into educational and professional categories.
 - **Favorites:** Mark your favorite links for quick access.
 - **Search:** Find specific links quickly with the built-in search functionality.
 - **Responsive:** Responsive design ensures optimal viewing and interaction across various devices.